 I hope in my full, final, ultimate adoption as a son of God, which will include the redemption of my body (Romans 8:23).
 And I need to hope because it isn’t here yet.
-After all, “hope that is seen [present right now, immediately, instantly) is no hope at all.
+After all, “hope that is seen [present right now, immediately, instantly) is not hope.
 For who hopes for what he sees?”
 (Romans 8:24).

 Indeed, instead of “fix me now,” the Bible gives me this: “But if we hope for what we do not see, we wait for it with patience” (Romans 8:25).
-No matter how acutely I feel the brokenness of my body, and my already-but-not-yet adoption as a son of God through Christ, I must wait for my full redemption with patience — even when I can deposit a check from my La-Z-Boy.
+No matter how acutely I feel the brokenness of my body, and my already-but-not-yet adoption as a son of God through Christ, I must wait for my full redemption with patience.

 In discussing the hollow promise of orientation change, Wesley Hill, who experiences SSA, says this: “Suffice it to say, I think the real spiritual and theological danger of this kind of ‘victorious Christian living’ talk is an avoidance of the ‘state of being on the way.’
 It’s an expectation that the kingdom of God should be here fully now, without our having to endure its slow, mysterious, paradoxical unfolding until the return of Christ.”